yuehniu/homepage/_posts/2024-04-17-AISecurityOverview.md

 #### Model Stealing Attacks on CNNs

-One popular way for stealing a model is investigated in convolutional neural networks (CNNs).
+One popular way for stealing a model is investigated in convolutional neural networks (CNNs) `[3]`.
 An adversary can first query the ML service using a fake dataset, then obtain the predictions (a.k.a. labels) from the ML service.
 Then, with the fake datasets and the predicted labels, the adversary can train a *shadow* model that mimics the target model's behavior, as shown in the figure below.

+While the stolen model may not be the exact target model, it can still mimic the target model's behavior.

 <p style="text-align: center;">
 <img src="https://yuehniu.github.io/homepage//assets/fig/aisecurity/ModelStealingCNN.png" alt="Model Stealing Attack" width="500"/>
 </p>

+#### Model Stealing Attacks on LLMs

+---

 ### Input Confidentiality